 The standard method is installing the maceration chamber behind the bowl.
 In this method, all you need to do is connect the drain on the back to the macerating unit.
 The downside to this method is that the maceration chamber will detract from the looks of your bathroom.

 Behind The Wall Method

-This method is much more desirable if you want your toilet to blend in your bathroom decor.
-In order to install your toilet using this method you will need to extend the pipe going from the macerating unit into the back of the toilet.
+This method is much more desirable if you want your toilet to blend in with your bathroom decor.
+In order to install your toilet using this method, you will need to extend the pipe going from the macerating unit into the back of the toilet.
 You must do this before enclosing the wall.
 Still, you need to make sure you can always access the maceration unit.
 In order to be able to access the maceration chamber leave an access panel.